Updated August 4, 2022.

 Ultimately, as a Maryland rental property owner, it's up to you to determine if you should allow pets on your property.
-In many ways, they can be a benefit if a good renter is trying to find the right home for them and their furry, scaley, or feathered friend.
+In many ways, they can be a benefit if a good renter is trying to find the right home for rent in Maryland for them and their furry, scaley, or feathered friend.

 At the same time, pets can damage your property, making it much more difficult (and costly) for you to maintain it.
 How do you know when you should and should not welcome pets into your property?

 As your Maryland property management company, the experts here at Renters Warehouse want you to have the full perspective on what pets entail for property owners in the Baltimore area.
-That begins with understanding which types of animals do and do not qualify as pets.
+That begins with understanding which types of animals do and do not qualify as pets in Maryland homes.

 Please note: This article is not legal counsel.
 When in doubt, you should always reach out to your attorney or your property management expert at Renters Warehouse!